 Integration of intelligent machines and software, evolution of human’s role and their work in industry, automation and digitalization of different activities – those are, much simplified, in the focus of Industry 4.0.
 One thing is sure: wide-reaching industrial revolution is inevitable and although the implementation processes are more advanced in the West than in Poland, no market will remain untouched by the changes.
-The lack of adaptation to new market and industry requirements will be crucial for many companies
+The lack of adaptation to new market and industry requirements will be crucial for many companies.

 In a very general perspective, in the period of 2018-2023, according to research conducted in the American market by LEK consulting, businesses will focus mainly on:

-- Further optimization of a supply chain;
+- Further optimization of supply chain;

 - Improvement of profit on sales;